-We are subject to numerous domestic (federal, state and local) and foreign laws addressing fraud and abuse in the healthcare industry, including the False Claims Act and Federal Anti-Kickback Statute, the U.S. Foreign Corrupt Practices Act, or the FCPA, the U.K. Bribery Act, or the Bribery Act, FDA promotional restrictions, the federal disclosure (sunshine) law and state marketing and disclosure (sunshine) laws.
+We are subject to domestic (federal, state and local) and foreign laws addressing fraud and abuse in the healthcare industry, including the False Claims Act and Federal Anti-Kickback Statute, the U.S. Foreign Corrupt Practices Act, or the FCPA, the U.K. Bribery Act, or the Bribery Act, the self-referral laws and restrictions on the promotion of off-label uses of our products.
 Violations of these laws are punishable by criminal or civil sanctions, including substantial fines, imprisonment and exclusion from participation in healthcare programs such as Medicare and Medicaid as well as health programs outside the United States, and even alleged violations can result in the imposition of corporate integrity agreements that could severely restrict or limit our business practices.
 These laws and regulations are complex and subject to changing interpretation and application, which could restrict our sales or marketing practices.
 Even minor and inadvertent irregularities could potentially give rise to a charge that the law has been violated.
 Although we believe we maintain an appropriate compliance program, we cannot be certain that the program will adequately detect or prevent violations and/or the relevant regulatory authorities may disagree with our interpretation.
 Additionally, if there is a change in law, regulation or administrative or judicial interpretations, we may have to change one or more of our business practices to be in compliance with these laws.
 Required changes could be costly and time consuming.

-The Healthcare Reform Act contains various provisions that further regulate sales and marketing practices.
-The Healthcare Reform Act imposes new requirements on certain device and drug manufacturers to report annually certain financial interactions with physicians and teaching hospitals as well as ownership and investment interests held by physicians or their immediate family members.
-The first report (submitted in two phases for the initial year) was submitted in 2014 (covering August 1, 2013 through December 31, 2013) and a second report submitted earlier in 2015.
+The Healthcare Reform Act, through its federal "sunshine" provisions, also imposes new requirements on certain device and drug manufacturers to report certain financial interactions with physicians and teaching hospitals as well as ownership and investment interests held by physicians or their immediate family members.
+The first report containing aggregate payment data was due by March 31, 2014 (covering August 1, 2013 through December 31, 2013).
+Manufacturers subject to the reporting requirements were required to report detailed payment data for the same reporting period and submit legal attestation to the completeness and accuracy of such data by June 30, 2014.
+Thereafter, the manufacturers must submit reports by the 90th day of each subsequent calendar year.
 A manufacturer may be subject to civil monetary penalties of up to \$150,000 aggregate per year for failures to report required information and up to \$1 million aggregate per year for "knowing" failures to report.

-The Healthcare Reform Act also separately requires manufacturers to submit information to the FDA on the identity and quantity of drug samples requested and distributed by a manufacturer during each year.
-The FDA exercised enforcement discretion in not enforcing compliance in the early years, but the FDA has now indicated that the agency expects the submission of data for 2014 by April 1, 2015.
+Separately, the Healthcare Reform Act requires manufacturers to submit information on the identity and quantity of drug samples requested and distributed by a manufacturer during each year.
+The first report (covering 2011) was to be submitted by April 1, 2012, but the FDA indicated that it would exercise enforcement discretion until October 1, 2012, and would issue a notice prior to its decision to begin enforcing this decision.
+The FDA released a draft guidance document in July 2014 requiring submission of data for 2014 by April 1, 2015.
+We have not yet submitted reports.
 State laws may also require disclosure of pharmaceutical pricing information and marketing expenditures, compliance with the pharmaceutical industry's voluntary compliance guidelines and the relevant compliance guidance promulgated by the federal government, and/or the tracking and reporting of gifts, compensation, and other remuneration to physicians and other healthcare providers.
-We believe we have developed appropriate protocols to implement these reporting requirements.
-Any irregularities or mistakes in our federal or state reporting, however, could result in a finding that we have been non-compliant with these requirements, which could subject us to the penalty provisions of applicable federal and state laws and regulations.
+We believe we have developed appropriate protocols to implement these state requirements.
+Any irregularities or mistakes in our reporting, however, could result in a finding that we have been non-compliant with these requirements, which could subject us to the penalty provisions of applicable federal and state laws and regulations.